szymonszl/inoue/README.md

 First of all, big thanks to osk for such an excellent game!

-This program uses the excellent [curl](https://curl.se/) library to connect to the servers, and the great [json.h](https://github.com/sheredom/json.h) header-only library to parse JSON.
+This program uses the excellent [curl](https://curl.se/) library to connect to the servers on Linux, and the great [json.h](https://github.com/sheredom/json.h) header-only library to parse JSON.